LINBIT/windrbd/README.md

   * For booting via WinDRBD the installation onto a WinDRBD volume is not possible yet with the Windows installer GUI.

-  * Currently no 32-Bit version is supported, only 64 bit.

 Logging
 =======